biblibre/urungi/README.md

 3. Download and install dependencies

     ```
+    # In development environment
     npm ci

+    # In production environment
+    npm ci --only=production
     ```

 4. Run MongoDB migrations

     ```
+    # In development environment
     npx migrate-mongo up

+    # In production environment
+    NODE_ENV=production npx migrate-mongo up
     ```

 5. (Optional but recommended) Create a local config file and change the